Poojabhandari164/Poojabhandari164/README.md

 - 👋 Hi, I’m Pooja
-- 👀 I’m interested in editing
+- 👀 I’m interested in creating features
 - 🌱 I’m currently learning web development and also DSA perparation
 - 💞️ I’m looking for internships in WEB DEVELOPMENT
 - 📫 How to reach me email :- pooja170822@gmail.com